-- 1. To enter the CAL MODE from either data display, press the DOWN / CAL key and within 5 seconds press the EDIT key. - 2.
+- To enter the CAL MODE from either data display, press the DOWN / CAL key and within 5 seconds press the EDIT key. - 2.
 Using the Cal-Cup, apply a clean ZERO gas or be sure there is no background target gas in the monitored area.
 After the reading is stable, (approximately 1 minute) press the EDIT key to perform a ZERO calibration. - 3.
-If the ZERO calibration is successful, press the NEXT key to proceed to the SPAN check. - Apply the correct SPAN gas at .5 liters/min.
+If the ZERO calibration is successful, press the NEXT key to proceed to the SPAN check. - 4.
+Apply the correct SPAN gas at .5 liters/min.
 After the reading is stable, (approximately 1 minute) press the EDIT key to perform a SPAN calibration.
 WARNING: The SPAN gas used must match the value specified since this is what the ST-48 will indicate after a successful SPAN calibration.
-The Cal Span Value may be edited if it becomes necessary to apply a different gas concentration (see Cal Span Value in section 3.4).
+The Cal Span Value may be edited if it becomes necessary to apply a different gas concentration.
+Please contact PureAire at service@pureaire.net with the model number for the correct calibration gas and span range.